hetu-script/hetu-script/docs/docs/en-US/grammar/type_system/readme.md

 This is the equivalent keyword to Dart's dynamic, to indicate that this type can be assign with anything.

-**void, never & unknown are also builtin keyword, they are part of static type checker, and they are not fully implemented for now.**
+**void, never & unknown are also builtin keyword. `void` represents the absence of a return value. `never` is the bottom type (a subtype of all types). `unknown` is the top type for unanalyzed code.
+These are primarily used during static type checking, but are valid type values at runtime.**

 ### nominal type